manni8436/Legend-of-the-Greek-Gods/README.md

     another way to solve it

-    * Had a issue with the way my contact us sections looked like on the deployed site and I have had to adjust everything so rectify the problem
+    * Had a issue with the way my contact us sections looked like on the deployed site and I have had to adjust everything so rectify the problem but still need some minor changes with media queires

+    * There is a white border around my menu button that I need to remove

 (testing)